 Liquid incense is sold on the internet under a variety of brand names.
 It is usually described as a room deodorizer, despite being sold for other purposes.
 Liquid incense that is breathed in (inhaled) is called a "popper."

-Below are symptoms of incense poisoning in different parts of the body.
+Below are symptoms of liquid incense poisoning in different parts of the body.

 EYES, EARS, NOSE, AND THROAT